amken3d/py_serial_tester/README.md

 # Py Serial Tester
 This software project allows the connection check between a Raspberry Pi and a RP2040.
 It uses the defined pins for TX and RX and communicates via UART protocol.

+### Installing on Raspberry Pi and RP2040
+- If you are using GPIO0/1 on the rp2040, then just upload the uf2 file in the build folder in bootsel mode (drag and drop)
+- Run the python3 py_serial_tester.py

 ## System Requirements
 - Raspberry Pi device
 - RP2040 device